Professional/Short course Asthma Care and Management

 Diagnosing and monitoring

-• *Introduction to Spirometry, lung function testing and peak flow assessment
+• Introduction to diagnostic testing*

 • Physical examination and history taking (recognising a respiratory distressed patient)